1. Administration#

 $ tail -f /var/log/univention/ucsschool-kelvin-rest-api/http.log # kelvin log

-You might need to wait a short moment before the queue picks up the new user.
-If everything went fine,
+You may need to wait a short moment before the queue picks up the created user.

-either the Kelvin web interface at https://FQDN/ucsschool/kelvin/v1/docs
+in either the Kelvin web interface at https://FQDN/ucsschool/kelvin/v1/docs

 or in the UMC.

-school to authority mapping on the sender system
+School to authority mapping on the sender system.

 mapped_udm_properties.json